robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 ## Summary

 That’s it!
 You now have an internal ACME CA issuing certificates just like Let’s Encrypt does, except fully private to your homelab.

+---

+## Appendix

+Below are some additional resources that you might find helpful.

+### Automatic Certificate Management Environment (ACME) & RFC 8555

+- [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555) is the specification for the ACME protocol.

+### EFF's `certbot`

+- [Certbot](https://certbot.eff.org/) is the most popular ACME client.
+This website shows how many software packages natively support `certbot` for their certificate management.
+- [LetsEncrypt](https://letsencrypt.org/docs/client-options/#other-client-options) has a list of many other ACME clients that should work with it (and by extension, your local ACME server).